 Posted on 1 Comment

-Desktop phishing tutorial : Step by step guide
+Desktop phishing tutorial: Step by step guide

 Two, modern day browsers are capable of detecting phishing sites.

-Now copy our phishing files to the folder C:/wamp/www.
+Copy our phishing files to the folder C:/wamp/www.
 This is the root directory of the Wamp server.

 Here is the script of the “phish.php” we used.